-HT ATCP is implemented in a three-semester/three-phase sequence with Phase 1 being the initial training prior to internship and Phase 2 and 3 consisting of ongoing training during the candidate's internship or student teaching.
-A new cycle begins two times during the course of an academic year: spring and summer.
+HT ATCP is implemented in a three-semester/three-phase sequence with Phase 1 being the initial training prior to internship, which occurs during Phase 2 and 3.
+A new cycle begins twice during an academic year: spring and summer.
 The deadline for spring applications is November 15.
 The deadline for summer applications is March 15.
 The spring cycle begins in early January.
 The summer semester begins in early May.
-Training consists of 30 hours of field experience and at least 300 hours of seminars, workshops, and online instruction presented by real-word practitioners who exemplify the best teaching practices.
+Training consists of 30 hours of field experience and at least 300 hours of training and development, all provided in the ATCP 456, Curriculum and Methodology course.
+The HT ATCP is an online instruction preparation program.
+Courses are taught by instructors with a master's degree or higher in Education, most are certified campus administrators.
+The internship occurs during the final stage of the teacher certification process (Phase II and III).
+The internship is completed at the grade level(s) and in specialization sought.
+An internship is a full-time teaching position in an accredited public, private or charter school.
+The candidates are responsible for securing a full-time- one-year intern position as the teacher of record in the in their content area and grade level.